What is Nocturia and Nocturnal Enuresis (adult bedwetting) and how to treat it?

 What causes waking during the night to pass urine (‘Nocturia’)?

 As we grow older, our bodies change, and we naturally need to go to the toilet more often than before.
-Having to go once or twice during the night is, in other words, normal.
 A younger person can hold up to half a litre of urine, but as we age, this is normally reduced by about half as the bladder muscle becomes less elastic.
 There are several different causes for this including the following:

-• Hormonal Changes: Another reason for a more pressing urge to urinate as we age has to do with hormonal changes that lower the concentration of the urine.
+• Hormonal Changes: One reason for a more pressing urge to urinate as we age is hormonal changes that lower the concentration of urine.
 The total amount of urine doesn´t necessarily change, but often more is produced at night.

-• Lifestyle Factors: There are also lifestyle-related behaviours that can affect how much you urinate, like drinking large amounts of liquid.
-Caffeine and alcohol after dinner can also lead to a need to urinate at night.
-If you’re after some more helpful advice on what foods and drinks to avoid, take a look at our article on foods to avoid with an overactive bladder.
+• Lifestyle Factors: There are also lifestyle-related factors that can affect how much you urinate, like drinking large amounts of liquid.
+Consuming caffeine and alcohol after dinner or late at night can also lead to you waking up to urinate.
+If you’re after some more helpful advice on what foods and drinks to avoid, take a look at our article on foods to avoid with an overactive bladder

 • Insufficient Production of ADH (Antidiuretic Hormone): Another factor may be insufficient production of ADH, the antidiuretic hormone which signals the kidneys to decrease the amount of urine produced.
-The body normally overproduces ADH to avoid Nocturia but when your body does not produce the appropriate amount of this hormone at night, it leads to high urine production and a frequent need to visit the toilet.
+The body normally overproduces ADH to avoid Nocturia but when your body does not produce the appropriate amount of this hormone at night, it leads to high urine production and a frequent need urinate at night.

-• Overactive Bladder: An , also referred to as an "irritable bladder", is described as a series of problems connected to the urgency to urinate and at times difficult to suppress.
+• Overactive Bladder: An overactive bladder, also referred to as an "irritable bladder", is described as a series of problems connected to the urgency to urinate and at times difficult to suppress.

-• Other Causes: These could include a smaller than usual bladder capacity, overactive bladder, the effect of bladder irritants such as alcohol and caffeine, and a side effect of certain medications.
+• Other Causes: These could include a smaller than usual bladder capacity, the effect of bladder irritants such as alcohol and caffeine, and a side effect of certain medications.

-Is bed-wetting in adults a sign of anything?
+Is nocturnal enuresis in adults a sign of anything?

 • Urinary tract infection